namastenataly/project-01-NLDL/README.md

 #APIs to be used

-Recipe API (Edamam or Spoonacular) to fetch recipes based on ingredients.
+Recipe API (Spoonacular) to fetch recipes based on ingredients and calculate nutritional values.

-Nutrition API (USDA FoodData Central or Nutrionix) to calculate nutritional values.
+Video API to display recipe videos that the user can watch and follow.

 ##Directions (Improvements)